Everything you need to know about named and additional insureds

 The ability to add additional insureds and named insureds can help you get the most comprehensive protection for your business.
 Here’s an example of this.

 Jack and Jill have a marketing consulting practice.
 They have two different entities: J&J Copywriting, which is their primary business, and J&J Graphic Design, which is a smaller business.
-They know they need general liability and professional liability insurance (E&O coverage) to protect themselves.
+They know they need named insured general liability and professional liability insurance (E&O coverage) to protect themselves.

 They purchase a general liability and a professional liability policy from Hiscox, with J&J Copywriting as the named insured.
 They also name J&J Graphic Design as an additional named insured so that entity will also be fully covered.
 J&J Copywriting pays the premiums on the contract and handles any administrative tasks that come up.